Drive sales on autopilot with ecommerce-focused features

 Why we recommend it

-Brevo works best if you’ve outgrown basic newsletter and email tools but aren’t ready for enterprise complexity.
-You get CRM, chat, and marketing automation in one platform with a lower entry price than many other tools.
+Brevo works best if you’ve outgrown basic newsletter tools but aren’t ready for a more significant upgrade.
+As a WordPress email marketing plugin, it gives you CRM, chat, and marketing automation at a lower entry price.

-3. FluentCRM — best for email marketing within your WordPress dashboard
+3. FluentCRM — best for managing email marketing inside WordPress

 WordPress user rating: 4.8/5

 FluentCRM runs inside WordPress, so your email marketing data never leaves your server.
-You own everything — contacts, campaigns, automations — without fees to external platforms.
+You own everything — contacts, campaigns, automations — without paying ongoing fees to an external platform.

-It handles complex automation workflows, email sequences, and contact management at a one-time yearly cost.
+It supports advanced automation, email sequences, and contact management, all within your WordPress dashboard.
 Built with modern JavaScript, it loads fast despite packing enterprise features into your WordPress dashboard.

 Why choose it?